Israel Amter

-Israel Amter (1881–1954) was a Marxist politician and founding member of the Communist Party USA (CPUSA).
-Amter is best remembered as one of the Communist Party leaders jailed in conjunction with the International Unemployment Day riot of 1930 and as a frequent candidate for public office, including three runs for Governor of New York.
+Israel Amter (March 26, 1881 – November 24, 1954) was an American Marxist politician and founding member of the Communist Party USA (CPUSA).
+Amter is best remembered as one of the Communist Party leaders jailed in conjunction with the International Unemployment Day Riot of 1930 and as a frequent candidate for public office, including three runs for Governor of New York.

-Background
+Early life

-Israel Amter was born on March 26, 1881, in Denver, Colorado to Jewish immigrants.
+Israel Amter was born March 26, 1881, in Denver, Colorado, to Jewish-Hungarian parents.
 His father, Marks Amter, was originally from Riga, Latvia, then part of the Russian Empire.
+Growing up, Amter did not receive any sort of Jewish education, and most of his friends were gentiles.
+He received a musical education and studied the piano, which he would later abandon after entering politics.

+Amter married Sadie Van Veen, a Communist activist in her own right, in 1902; they had met at one of his piano concerts two years prior.
+They had two children together.